cabooster/DeepCAD/README.md

 1. Open Fiji.
 2. Open the calcium imaging stack to be denoised.
 3. Open the plugin at **Plugins > DeepCAD**.
-4. Select the pre-trained model and set six parameters on the panel (with default values and no changes are required unless necessary).
+4. Specify the path of the pre-trained model using the 'Browse' button (select the .zip file).
+Six parameters are shown on the panel (with default values and no changes are required unless necessary).
-5. Click ‘OK’ and the denoised result will be displayed in another window after several minutes (depends on your data size).
+5. Click ‘OK’ and the denoised result will be displayed in another window after processing (processing time depends on the data size).
 <img src="https://github.com/cabooster/DeepCAD/blob/master/images/parameter.PNG" width="700" align="middle">